NathanCheshire/GravatarJavaClient/docs/docs/api.md

         .setRating(GravatarRating.R)
         .setDefaultImageType(GravatarDefaultImageType.ROBO_HASH);

-// You can get a BufferedImage
+// Get a BufferedImage of the avatar
 BufferedImage bufferedImage = request.getBufferedImage();

 File profileFile = new File("/path/to/your/avatar.png", ".png");